 All university course modules in the European Union have an ECTS value.
-ECTS stands for module, and the number of hours of scheduled taught classes and expected student input for assignments.
+ECTS stands for European Credit Transfer System.
+The credit value is based on the number of weeks of each module, and the number of hours of scheduled taught classes and expected student input for assignments.
 The ECTS value for the modules in the first year (Junior Freshman) of the course are as follows: